 The work of the Plastic Disclosure Project is overseen by a global Steering Committee, drawn from investors and other stakeholders who support PDP's mission.
 The Steering Committee oversees the development of the project, and provides advice to the management team.
 The wide experience and network of the Steering Committee's members is a valuable asset for PDP.

-- He is the member of a team working on development of ASTM standardized laboratory and field methodologies for the sensing and positive identification of microplastics in the oceans.
+In addition to his roles at Ocean Recovery Alliance, Bill is a founding member of the team working on development of ASTM (American Society of Testing and Materials) best practices and standardized laboratory & field methodologies for the collection, extraction and positive identification of microplastics in water and wastewater.

 Trish is an accomplished leader across diverse areas (regulatory / services / manufacturing / distribution / packaging) and a business builder.
 She has significant experience and strengths in strategy, marketing, and sustainability, along with a dash of determination.
 In 2016 as CEO of the Australian Packaging Covenant (APC), Trish led the Covenant co-regulatory framework and organisation back from the brink of oblivion, successfully negotiating the Enhanced Covenant, and setting the multi-ministerial and broad-membership endorsed 2022 APC Vision and Strategic Plan.